[?] Subscribe To This Site

 -Adults 25 - 64 who may be a higher risk for respiratory complications resulting from existing health conditions or other health problems.

--Pregnant women and children under the age of 5 are especially vulnerable and should definitely get the swine flu vaccine.
+-Pregnant women and children under the age of 5 were especially vulnerable and were advised to definitely get the swine flu vaccine.

--Unlike the seasonal flu, Swine flu is more prevalent among people under 24 years of age.
+-Unlike the seasonal flu, Swine flu was more prevalent among people under 24 years of age.

--It is also much less likely to occur in people over the age of 65.
+-It was also much less likely to occur in people over the age of 65.

-In most cases, the swine flu will run it's course much like the seasonal flu.
+In most cases, this flu strain ran it's course much like the seasonal flu.

--It's still a very good idea to get vaccinated; this may prevent the spread to those who may be at a higher risk of complications from the virus.
+-It's always a very good idea to get vaccinated as it may prevent the spread to those who may be at a higher risk of complications from any virus.

 More Vaccine Video